Gering HAL students learn the science behind the Olympics

 People are also reading…

-As for the curling event, the students were given different materials to encase a pool ball in, and they had to figure out what the best method might be make sure their stones would glide across the floor just the right amount.
+As for the curling event, the students were given different materials to encase a pool ball in, and they had to figure out what the best method might be to make sure their stones would glide across the floor just the right distance.

 “They’re going to learn about friction and how that affects the stones and how do you reduce friction, what are the different types of friction, what is the force you’re trying to change?”
 Rice said.